 Months of staying indoors coupled with the drying effects of household heating can probably affect one’s skin, hair and nails.
 Some of these adverse effects on your external health may also be due to nutrient imbalances.
 In this post, we outline what food supplements you can take in order to boost the health of your appearance.

-Our Top Beauty Supplements
+Some Top Beauty Supplements

 As with all parts of our body, our skin, hair and nails require regular nourishment.
 This nourishment can come from your diet but most often requires supplementation with the following nutrients:

-As a potential antioxidant, vitamin C is not only great to boost your immune system, it also has a host of benefits for your skin.
-There are high levels of Vitamin C in the outer layers of your skin, the epidermis and dermis .
-Factors like ageing, exposure to UV light and pollutants can however, lead to a decline of this vitamin C content [1,2].
+As a potential antioxidant, vitamin C is not only great to boost your immune system.
+It also has a host of benefits for your skin.
+An adequate intake of vitamin C, for example, can remediate skin lesions caused by vitamin C deficiency .
 Another way that vitamin C can help in the normal function of the skin and teeth is by aiding in the synthesis of collagen .
-The hydroxylation of collagen by vitamin C is necessary for its stability and support of the epidermis .
+Finally, the hydroxylation of collagen by vitamin C is necessary for its stability and support of the epidermis .

 Liposomal Vitamin C

 Comparative oral bioavailability studies that we have conducted with our liposomal vitamin C and other liposomal and non-liposomal forms have proven that PlantaCorp’s vitamin C formulation is maximally effective.

 Cells in the epidermis of the skin, called keratinocytes, locally convert vitamin D to 1,25-dihydroxyvitamin D3.
-This regulates epidermal proliferation and differentiation; activities that are essential for normal cell growth, wound healing, and maintaining the barrier function of skin .
+This regulates epidermal proliferation and differentiation; activities that are essential for normal cell growth, wound healing and maintaining the barrier function of skin .
 In the hair, the vitamin D receptors (VDRs) are important in regulating the growth cycle of mature hair follicles .

-When and How To Take Vitamin D3
+When and How to Take Vitamin D3

-We recommend liposomal vitamin D3 formulations since its absorption increases in the presence of fats .
-Studies that we conducted proved that PlantaCorp’s vitamin D3 product was 13-times more bioavailable than a competitor’s non-liposomal formulation.
+We recommend liposomal vitamin D3 formulations since the vitamin’s absorption increases in the presence of fats .
+Studies that we conducted proved that PlantaCorp’s vitamin D3 product was 13-times more bioavailable than a non-liposomal formulation.